Study cinematography at one of the most prestigious film schools in the world

 - What prior experience, if any, do you have in cinematography?
 Include both academic coursework and extracurricular activities.
 Previous experience in cinematography is not a requirement.
 (100 words or less)

 - Cinematography requires creative collaboration at every stage.
-Describe an example of your collaboration experience in which you have positively influenced others, helped resolve disputes, or contributed to group efforts over time.
-(250 – 300 words)
+Describe a specific example of a recent collaborative experience when you positively influenced others, helped resolve disputes or contributed to group efforts over time.
+(250-300 words)

 - Artistic creativity and expression can be a vulnerable process, especially when working with individuals from different cultural backgrounds.
-Describe how you foster an environment of inclusiveness when working collaboratively.
+Describe a time you fostered an environment of inclusivity when working collaboratively.
 (200 – 250 words)

-- As a program that carries UC college credit, students are expected to exhibit maturity inside and outside of the classroom and to abide by the UCLA Student Conduct Code.
+- As a program that carries UC college credit, students are expected to exhibit maturity inside and outside of the classroom and to abide by the UCLA Student Code of Conduct.
 Bullying, academic dishonesty, and disorderly behavior, among other violations, will not be tolerated.
-If you were to witness bullying or disrespectful behavior among your classmates, how would you respond?
+Describe a time that you witnessed bullying or disrespectful behavior among your classmates.
+How did you respond?
+What did you learn?
+Remember to be specific.
 (150 – 200 words)

 - Is it better to be perfect and late, or good and on time?
 (100 words or less)

 - This is a disciplined and rigorous program.
 Describe a time you took on an academic challenge.
 What were some of the obstacles you encountered and how did you overcome them?
+Remember to be specific.
 (250 – 300 words)

 Applicants who successfully submit all requirements will be reviewed and notified via email of an admission decision within 3 weeks.